Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Discriminant matrices

 In this section, we introduce two discriminant matrices whose rank precisely characterizes whether the signal is uniquely specified by the phase-only measurements.
 These two matrices will be the key ingredients in our subsequent analysis.

 We consider the reconstruction of $\x$ from $\sign(\textbf{Ax})$.
-As noted before, the trivial ambiguity of a positive scaling factor is inevitable.
+As has been noted, the trivial ambiguity of a positive scaling factor is unavoidable.
 Thus, given the measurement matrix $\A$, the set of signals that can be uniquely recovered from phase is